 “Questions for Two Point” is an ongoing series on our blog to answer commonly asked questions from clients, friends and the community.
-We will discuss topics to help people worry less about their investments and focus more on enjoying the things in their life that mean the most.
+We will discuss topics to help people understand more and worry less about their investments and focus more on enjoying the things in their life that mean the most.
 What questions do you have about finance or investing?
 Submit questions here.

 A fundamental question facing many people: How do I search for and evaluate a new investment manager for myself and my family?
 There is an interesting paradox associated with this search.